Balaraju040/my-git-workshop/README.md

-Practice the version control software git and github.
+Practice the version control software git.

 git and github are not same.

+Github is different so, will do practice later.